 Jump to:

-🧐 Why This Recipe Works
+๐ Why You'll Love This Recipe

-- Flour: This pita bread recipe requires all-purpose flour but you can experiment with bread flour or substitute half of the white flour for whole wheat flour.
+- Flour: This pita bread recipe requires all-purpose flour, but you can experiment with bread flour or substitute half of the white flour for whole wheat flour.

 - Honey: If you don't have honey, substitute with 1 teaspoon of sugar.